Petrified Forest National Park: Pre-United States

-Between 1250 and 1450 CE Ancestral Pueblo families gathered into large apartment building-like masonry structures (also known as pueblos) with several hundred people living together in close quarters These large villages were often located near important water sources.
+Between 1250 and 1450 CE Ancestral Pueblo families gathered into large apartment building-like masonry structures (also known as pueblos) with several hundred people living together in close quarters.
+These large villages were often located near important water sources.
 Ancestral Pueblo people constructed more than two of these large pueblos, one called Stone Axe, about 0.5 mi east of the park, and the other at Puerco Pueblo, which overlooks the Puerco River near the middle of the park.
 There they built roughly 200 rooms around an open plaza.
 Some rooms had no windows or doors and could be entered by climbing a ladder and descending through a hole in the roof.
 At its peak, perhaps 200 people lived in this pueblo.
 Over time, however, Ancestral Pueblo families undertook migrations and joined rapidly growing towns on the Hopi Mesas in Northern Arizona and at the Pueblo of Zuni in northern New Mexico, where the descendants of the ancient Petrified Forest farmers still live today.
-Some researchers have argued that a persistently dry climate led to out-migration, and the last residents Puerco Pueblo in about 1380 CE.
+Some researchers have argued that a persistently dry climate led to out-migration, and the last residents left Puerco Pueblo in about 1380 CE.

 At Puerco Pueblo and many other sites within the park, petroglyphs—images, symbols, or designs—have been scratched, pecked, carved, or incised on rock surfaces, often on a patina known as desert varnish.
 Most of the petroglyphs in Petrified Forest National Park are thought to be between 650 and 2,000 years old.

 From the 16th through the 18th centuries, explorers looking for routes between Spanish colonies along the Rio Grande to the southeast and other Spanish colonies on the Pacific coast to the west passed near or through the area, which they called El Desierto Pintado, the Painted Desert.
 However, the park's oldest Spanish inscriptions, left by descendants of the region's early Spanish colonists, date only to the late 19th century.